Why is this study being conducted?

 What safety measures are being taken to decrease the risk of exposure to COVID-19?

 During the visits to the research sites, all participants are required to wear face coverings for the entire session and always maintain a 6-foot distance from those not involved in the research.
-Both research staff and participants will have their temperatures checked before arriving.
 Anyone feeling unwell should postpone their visit for another time.

 Visit the COVID-19 Safety Info page to learn more.